 In September 2016, the IASB published amendments to IFRS 4.
 The objective of the amendments is to address the temporary accounting consequences of the different effective dates of IFRS 9 Financial Instruments and the forthcoming insurance contracts Standard.
 The amendments to existing requirements of IFRS 4 permit entities whose predominant activities are connected with insurance to defer the application of IFRS 9 until 2021 (the "temporary exemption") and also permit all issuers of insurance contracts to recognize in other comprehensive income, rather than profit or loss, the volatility that could arise when IFRS 9 is applied before the new insurance contracts Standard is issued (the "overlay approach").
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have been adopted by the European Union with effective date of 01/01/2018.
+The amendments do not affect the consolidated and separate Financial Statements.